AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Methodology

 \subsection{Mass conserving DeepONet}

 In the previous sections, we have proposed DeepONet for stiff chemical systems, including two-step training and adaptive loss functions.
-In \Cref{Subsubsection:CoM}, we have proposed the conservation of mass for stiff chemical systems by incorporating an additional loss function due to the conservation of mass.
-However, the accuracy depends on the penalty imposed on the loss function, and the conservation of mass is enforced only weakly.
-Furthermore, we did not consider the conservation of mass in the two-step training of DeepONet.
-In this section, we will develop a DeepONet model that automatically satisfies the conservation of mass.
+In \Cref{Subsubsection:CoM}, we have proposed the CoM for stiff chemical systems by incorporating an additional loss function due to the conservation of mass.
+However, the accuracy depends on the penalty imposed on the loss function, and the CoM is enforced only weakly.
+Furthermore, we did not consider the CoM in the two-step training of DeepONet.
+In this section, we will develop a DeepONet model that automatically satisfies the CoM.